aldenvallestero/javascript-promise/README.md

 ### Parallel Diagram
 ![Parallel Diagram](graphics/parallel-diagram-graphic.png)
 JavaScript in this example uses NodeJS to execute `index.js`.
 That means, we must assume that there is no parallel execution happened because the runtime is single threaded, it will not execute multiple tasks at once.

+### **Promise.all() vs. Promise.allSettled()**

+- **Promise.all()**: This function takes an array of promises as input and returns a single promise.
+This promise resolves when all the promises in the array have resolved, or rejects as soon as one of the promises rejects.

+- **Promise.allSettled()**: This function also takes an array of promises as input and returns a single promise.
+However, unlike Promise.all(), it waits for all promises to settle (either resolve or reject) before it resolves.
+It doesn't short-circuit if one of the promises rejects.
+Instead, it waits for all promises to finish, providing the result of each promise in an array, regardless of whether they resolved or rejected.

+### **Promise.race() vs. Promise.any()**:

+- **Promise.race()**: This function takes an array of promises as input and returns a single promise.
+It resolves or rejects as soon as one of the promises in the array resolves or rejects.
+The result of the first settled promise (either resolved or rejected) is passed through.

+- **Promise.any()**: This function also takes an array of promises as input and returns a single promise.
+It resolves as soon as one of the promises in the array resolves.
+If all promises are rejected, then it rejects with an array of reasons for all the rejected promises.

+In simpler terms, Promise.all() and Promise.race() are focused on multiple promises, while Promise.allSettled() and Promise.any() are more about handling multiple promises but with different criteria for resolving or rejecting.